Inherited Property: Check the need for renovation online in 5 steps and avoid cost traps

 The topic briefly and concisely

-Government subsidies from BAFA and KfW can cover up to 40% of the renovation costs, but they must be applied for before the start of the measures.
+Government subsidies from BAFA and KfW can cover up to 40% of renovation costs, but they must be applied for before the start of the measures.

 Step 1: Understand legal obligations under the GEG